kubernetes-sigs/aws-load-balancer-controller/docs/deploy/subnet_discovery.md

 The controller selects one subnet per availability zone.
 When multiple subnets exist per Availability Zone, the following priority order applies:

 1. Subnets with cluster tag for the current cluster (`kubernetes.io/cluster/<clusterName>`) are prioritized
+2. Subnets with the `--default-subnets` flag (prioritized in the order specified)
-2. Subnets with lower lexicographical order of subnet ID are prioritized
+3. Subnets with lower lexicographical order of subnet ID are prioritized

 ## Minimum Subnet Requirements